varunbalaji77/MS_LAB/README.md

 In this application:

 - `product-service` and `offer-service` are the microservices.
-- `service-registry` provides service discovery.
+- `service-registry` is the another microservice provides service discovery.
 - `api-gateway` handles dynamic service routing and load balancing.

 ---